 Who created Ethereum Classic?

-A Russian/ Canadian computer programmer called Vitalik Buterin wrote the white paper Ethereum is based on.
-However, Ethereum Classic came into existence on July 20, 2016 as part of a decision made by a group of developers that disagreed with a contentious course of action (more on that below).
+A Russian-Canadian computer programmer named Vitalik Buterin wrote the white paper Ethereum is based on.
+Ethereum Classic came into existence on July 20, 2016, when a group of developers disagreed with how the Ethereum blockchain was moving forward.

 A brief history

 - May 2016: A vulnerability is discovered to the code for a venture capital fund on Ethereum known as The DAO.

 - June 2016: $50 million is stolen from the venture fund.

 Disagreement among the best course of action leads to a hard fork of Ethereum creating Ethereum Classic.

 - March 2017: Ethereum Classic community agrees to adopt fixed monetary policy like Bitcoin, capping ETC supply at 210 million.